apache/airflow/UPDATING.md

 <!--

 I'm glad you want to write a new note.
+Remember that this note is intended for users.
 Make sure it contains the following information:

 - [ ] Previous behaviors
 - [ ] New behaviors